 What is Tooth Decay?

+Dental cavities can lead to serious tooth damage without prompt treatments.
 Tooth decay occurs when the enamel, the hard outer layer of the tooth, begins to break down.
 This damage to the tooth’s surface will not stop progressing without treatment.
-It is caused by plaque that accumulates on the teeth.
-When plaque sits on the teeth, it will eat away at your enamel, creating tiny openings or holes, known as cavities.
+When plaque sits on your teeth, it will eat away at your enamel.
+They create tiny openings or holes, known as cavities.

 What is Plaque?